zidehen/CV/README.md

 - Assisting physicians in performing medical procedures.
 - Advocate for patients’ and families’ needs and provide emotional support for patients and their families.

-- Any experience, including roles and responsibilities and results achieved in bullet point format.

 **University College London Hospital** (August 2014 to January 2019)
 _Senior Staff Nurse_